tuadiel/QAandMetricsForArch/README.md

 ## How to contibute to this framework

-<p align="justify">Following the process, a contributor who wants to define new quality attributes and/or metrics or new relationships discovered in his/her studies can create a branch of the repository, even if actually the only file needed is the .archquality definition (up-to-date in the catalog folder).
+<p align="justify">Following the process, a contributor who wants to define new quality attributes and/or metrics or new relationships discovered in his/her studies can create a branch of the repository, even if the only file needed is the .archquality definition (up-to-date in the catalog folder).
 Contributors can then add or edit existing definitions by exploiting the textual syntax.
-After that, contributor can emit a pull request that will be evaluated by the repository maintainer and in case the provided changes in definitions are legit and supported by the correct linked research contributions, a merge of the .archquality model will be executed.</p>
+After that, a contributor can emit a pull request that will be evaluated by the repository maintainer and in case the provided changes in definitions are legit and supported by the correct linked research contributions, a merge of the .archquality model will be executed.</p>